amirharati/context_optimizer_proxy/README.md

 Context Optimizer is a local HTTP proxy that sits between Cursor IDE (or any OpenAI-compatible client) and LLM providers.
-It automatically compresses long conversation histories before sending them to expensive models, potentially saving 90%+ on API costs.
+It automatically compresses long conversation histories before sending them to expensive models (The idea is reduce my LLM usage cost so we see how much it saves once we finish this project).

 Think of it as a "smart middleware" that:
 - Strips noise from tool outputs